Phase 2 Construction Underway

 Alviso Levee Maintenance: Trail Blockages

-UPDATED TRAIL CLOSURE ALERT: The Alviso Slough Trail, usually a loop, will temporarily become two dead-end trails ending at Pond A9 as construction work at that spot requires a full block of the trail.
+UPDATED TRAIL CLOSURE ALERT: The Alviso Slough Trail, usually a loop, will temporarily become two dead-end trails when trucks bring in fill.
 The trail is accessed from Alviso Marina County Park and the Refuge's Environmental Education Center.
-Partial trail closures continue as workers shore up levees and replace a water control structure to ensure the longevity of trails and pond habitat.
-The partial closures occur on weekdays between 7 a.m. and 5 p.m. through the end of 2020.
-Trucks will enter through the Alviso Marina County Park entrance and will travel along the Pond A12 levee to ponds A11, A10 and A9.
-Even green areas in the map below, along ponds A13 and A15, will be impacted by the construction.
+Partial trail closures continue as workers bring in fill and aggregate to shore up levees to ensure the longevity of trails and pond habitat.
+The partial closures occur on weekdays between 7 a.m. and 5 p.m. through June 11, 2021.
+Trucks will enter through the Alviso Marina County Park entrance and will travel along ponds A12, A13 and A15.

 For more information, contact Refuge Manager Matt Brown at @[email protected] or (510) 453-6695.